InfoTracer: Groundwater tracer tests

 Tracer tests in Switzerland

-Since its establishment in 1984 – initiated jointly with the Swiss Society of Hydrogeology (SSH) – more than 9000 tracer tests have been reported and recorded in the InfoTracer database.
-A large number of archived tests has been performed in karst aquifers as well as unconsolidated aquifers in the river valleys.
-A quarter of the approx. 300 tracer tests reported each year involve direct injection into the groundwater.
+Since InfoTracer was launched in 1984, around 11,000 tracer entries have been reported and recorded in the database.
+Many of the recorded tests were conducted in karst aquifers and in unconsolidated rock aquifers in river valleys.
+A quarter of the approx. 300 tracer tests reported each year involve direct injection into groundwater.
 The majority of tracers are injected into the unsaturated zone or into surface waters which potentially interact with groundwater.

-InfoTracer also acts as an information centre regarding appropriate use of tracers in hydrogeology.
+InfoTracer also acts as an information centre for the appropriate use of tracers in hydrogeology.

-The practical guidelines on the application of artificial tracers in hydrogeology are designed to meet the requirements for planning, execution and evaluation of tracer tests.
-The choice of marker and the quantity injected depend on the subject of the study and the test performance.
-Tracer tests carried out as recommended in the guidelines can be assumed inoffensive.
+Practical guidelines on the application of artificial tracers in hydrogeology provide an overview of the requirements for planning, carrying out and evaluating tracer tests.
+The choice of tracer and the quantity injected depend on the test object and the test set-up.
+Care should be taken when selecting a tracer and determining the amount used.
+Tracer tests should ideally be conducted in accordance with the guidelines.

 Further information